 North has also taken to the Swim Smooth technique, which he describes as the "Australian version of Total Immersion."
 Based on sports-science research, Swim Smooth encourages a more controlled and efficient stroke.
 "There's hardly any effort involved, if you get it right.

-With these stroke advances plus the hours to come in his Endless Pool, North hopes that, in 2016, he'll overcome the obstacles that derailed his 2014 attempt, namely frigid water, unexpected currents, and unfavorable winds.
+With these stroke advances plus the hours to come in his Endless Pool, North hopes that, next time, he'll overcome the obstacles that derailed his first attempt, namely frigid water, unexpected currents, and unfavorable winds.
 He knows that he has a "serious journey" ahead, and whatever else it may be about for him, it will be most definitely about swimming.